Matthews International (NASDAQ:MATW) Cut to Hold at Zacks Investment Research

-Zacks Investment Research lowered shares of Matthews International (NASDAQ:MATW) from a buy rating to a hold rating in a research report report published on Thursday morning, Zacks.com reports.
+Matthews International (NASDAQ:MATW) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued on Wednesday, Zacks.com reports.

 According to Zacks, “Matthews International Corporation is a designer, manufacturer and marketer principally of memorialization products & brand solutions.
 Memorialization products consist primarily of bronze memorials and other memorialization products, caskets and cremation equipment for the cemetery & funeral home industries.
 Brand solutions include graphics imaging products & services, marking products, & merchandising solutions.
 The Company’s products & services include cast bronze memorials & other memorialization products; caskets; cast & etched architectural products; cremation equipment & cremation- related products; mausoleums; brand management, printing plates, pre-press services, & imaging systems for the primary packaging & corrugated industries; marking equipment & consumables, & industrial automation products for identifying, tracking & conveying various consumer & industrial products, components & packaging containers; & merchandising display systems and marketing & design services. “

-The business also recently announced a quarterly dividend, which was paid on Monday, May 24th.
-Shareholders of record on Monday, May 10th were paid a $0.215 dividend.
-The ex-dividend date of this dividend was Friday, May 7th.
-This represents a $0.86 annualized dividend and a yield of 2.40%.
-Matthews International’s dividend payout ratio (DPR) is presently 28.57%.

-Hedge funds have recently modified their holdings of the company.
-Inspire Advisors LLC purchased a new stake in shares of Matthews International during the fourth quarter worth about $26,000.
-US Bancorp DE grew its stake in shares of Matthews International by 28.7% during the fourth quarter.
-US Bancorp DE now owns 1,382 shares of the company’s stock worth $40,000 after acquiring an additional 308 shares during the last quarter.
-Harvest Fund Management Co.
-Ltd purchased a new stake in shares of Matthews International during the first quarter worth about $43,000.
-Grant Street Asset Management Inc. acquired a new stake in shares of Matthews International during the fourth quarter worth about $51,000.
-Finally, Veriti Management LLC acquired a new stake in shares of Matthews International during the fourth quarter worth about $68,000.
-Institutional investors and hedge funds own 77.90% of the company’s stock.
+A number of large investors have recently made changes to their positions in MATW.
+First Trust Advisors LP grew its holdings in Matthews International by 23.5% during the 1st quarter.
+First Trust Advisors LP now owns 39,904 shares of the company’s stock valued at $1,474,000 after buying an additional 7,580 shares during the last quarter.
+US Bancorp DE boosted its holdings in shares of Matthews International by 28.7% during the fourth quarter.
+US Bancorp DE now owns 1,382 shares of the company’s stock worth $40,000 after purchasing an additional 308 shares during the last quarter.
+BlackRock Inc. boosted its holdings in shares of Matthews International by 6.2% during the fourth quarter.
+BlackRock Inc. now owns 5,291,699 shares of the company’s stock worth $155,577,000 after purchasing an additional 308,369 shares during the last quarter.
+New York State Common Retirement Fund boosted its holdings in shares of Matthews International by 0.6% during the fourth quarter.
+New York State Common Retirement Fund now owns 102,478 shares of the company’s stock worth $3,013,000 after purchasing an additional 578 shares during the last quarter.
+Finally, Alliancebernstein L.P. boosted its holdings in shares of Matthews International by 27.7% during the fourth quarter.
+Alliancebernstein L.P. now owns 69,620 shares of the company’s stock worth $2,047,000 after purchasing an additional 15,082 shares during the last quarter.
+Hedge funds and other institutional investors own 78.07% of the company’s stock.

 Matthews International Corporation provides brand solutions, memorialization products, and industrial technologies worldwide.
 The company's SGK Brand Solutions segment offers brand management and pre-media services, printing plates and cylinders, engineered products, imaging services, digital asset management, merchandising display systems, and marketing and design services primarily for the consumer goods and retail industries.